-Although growing beans in this way is a little more of a challenge than simply leaving them to grow on the bush, the rewards are greater, with far more beans available come harvest time.
-If you’re feeling really ambitious, you could try placing your pole next to other high-growing plants like corn, encouraging the beanstalk to wind around them and allowing the different plants to complement each other.
+Although growing beans this way is a little more of a challenge than simply leaving them to grow on the bush, the rewards are greater, with far more beans available come harvest time.
+If you’re feeling really ambitious, you could grow pole beans by placing your pole next to other high-growing plants like corn or sunflowers, encouraging the beanstalk to wind around them and allowing the different plants to complement each other.

 Planting and Harvesting

 Pole-grown beans are delicious, plentiful, and easy to grow.
-But if you want to get the best of your bamboo-borne legumes, you can give them a little helping hand to ensure you get some truly quality results.
-While beans will naturally improve soil quality and don’t need too much of a nutrient boost, it’s a good idea to prepare the soil with a small amount of aged, organic compost before planting to prevent soil crusting.
+But if you want to get the best of your bamboo-borne legumes, you can give them a little helping hand to ensure you get quality results.
+While beans will naturally improve soil quality and don’t need too much of a nutrient boost, preparing the soil with aged, organic compost before planting to prevent soil crusting is a good idea.

 When it comes to harvesting, the pods will ripen at slightly different times depending on several factors, including their position on the pole.
-To ensure you get a maxed-out harvest, be sure to keep a close eye on the pole, returning every day or two to harvest newly ripe beans.
-As with bush beans, it’s up to you to decide which level of ripeness suits your taste and your chosen variety of bean.
+To ensure you get a maxed-out harvest, keep a close eye on the pole, returning every day or two to harvest newly ripe beans.
+As with bush beans, it’s up to you to decide which level of ripeness suits your taste and your chosen variety of beans.

 Protecting Pole Beans

-Although pole-grown beans will give you better rewards in the end, they do sometimes need a little extra help to keep them safe.
-After all, a single strong wind could knock down your 15-foot pole and uproot the plant, meaning all your work was for nothing!
-But it’s not too hard to keep them safe with a little extra effort.
+Although pole-grown beans will give you better rewards, they sometimes need a little extra help to keep them safe.
+After all, a strong wind could knock down your 15-foot pole and uproot the plant, meaning all your work was for nothing!
+But keeping them safe with a little extra effort is not too hard.

-The benefits of bean growing extend far beyond the time these yummy veggies spend on the bush or pole, and even for months after they’ve been harvested.
-Beans, like all legumes, play a crucial role in the promotion of soil health, drawing nitrogen from the atmosphere into the soil, improving its fertility and ensuring bountiful harvests the following spring.
+The benefits of bean growing to extend far beyond the time these yummy veggies spend on the bush or pole and even months after being harvested.
+Like all legumes, beans play a crucial role in promoting soil health.
+They have nitrogen using atmospheric N2, which they turn into N4 and release into the soil.

-Beans plants also compete with weeds and other unwanted pests for nutrients, keeping the soil clear in a clean, organic way.
+Beans plants also compete with weeds and other unwanted pests for nutrients, keeping the soil clean and organic.
 It’s actually a great time investment.
 The time you would have spent keeping the ground free of weeds otherwise can now be invested in growing healthy and nutritious beans.

 Watch That Frost!

-There are plenty of resources you can use to find the optimal planting time, including almanacs and online forecasts.
+You can use plenty of resources to find the optimal planting time, including almanacs and online forecasts.
 As long as you keep a close on that date, there’s not much else you need to do to protect your beans.
-But if you’d like to get a head start on the cold weather, you could cover your chosen patch of ground in advance, ensuring it’s nice and warm by the time you plant your seeds.
+But if you’d like to get a head start on the cold weather, you could cover your chosen patch of ground in advance, ensuring it’s nice and warm when you plant your seeds.